 Nauru’s refusal to grant Amnesty International access to its Australian-run asylum seeker detention centre appears to be the latest attempt to avoid public scrutiny of the treatment of asylum seekers there.

-The Nauru government has declined Amnesty International’s request to visit the detention centre, based on "the current circumstances and incredibly busy time," despite the organization’s suggestion of alternative dates.
+The Nauru government has declined Amnesty International’s request to visit the detention centre, based on “the current circumstances and incredibly busy time,” despite the organisation’s suggestion of alternative dates.